puneet29/stylizeapp/README.md

 # Style Transfer Website

 A website that applies artistic styles to your photo.
 Based on the Artistic Style Transfer using Neural Networks.
+This project is an extension of [Style transfer app](https://github.com/puneet29/StyleTransferApp)

 ## Live at [bit.ly/stylizeapp](bit.ly/stylizeapp)